If you aspire to work in banking but are uncertain as to what the biggest banks look for when they hire, we may have some answers for you.

-Of 1,996 resumes loaded into our system in the past three months with ‘J.P.
+Of 5,665 resumes loaded into our system over the past year with ‘J.P.
 Morgan’ written on them…

-- 5% were from Oxford or Cambridge or the London School of Economics
+- Just 6.5% were from Oxford or Cambridge, the London School of Economics or Imperial College

 The perfect profile for a career at Morgan Stanley

-Of 2,392 ‘Morgan Stanley’ resumes loaded into our system in the past three months…
+Of 6,083 ‘Morgan Stanley’ resumes loaded into our system over the past year…

-- 8% were from the Ivy League universities
+- 7.8% were from the Ivy League universities in the U.S.

-- 7% were from Oxford or Cambridge, or the London School of Economics
+- 8.8% were from Oxford or Cambridge, the London School of Economics or Imperial College.

 The perfect profile for a career at UBS

-UBS: Sporty German and French language speakers with PhDs
+UBS: Some sporty German and French language speakers with Masters Qualifications

 There are no big surprises for UBS either: the Swiss bank likes well-educated French and German language speakers.
 More startlingly, people at UBS are disproportionately into sport.